FernSch/spotify-live-playblack/README.md

 # Spotify live playback

-A simple script to get the current playing song on Spotify it will also print our user progress in the song. as well as alert whenever a new song starts playing
+A simple script to get the current playing song on Spotify .it will also print our user progress in the song. as well as alert whenever a new song starts playing
 ## Getting Started